cyphomancer/Cyphomancer-Agents-Bot/README.md

 ### Security & Privacy

 - Make sure you **never commit** your `.env` file to GitHub, as it contains sensitive information.
-- **Account Linking Notice**: By linking Telegram accounts to this bot, you grant the bot and its admins access to those accounts. **Only link Telegram accounts that you specifically use for funds or trading bots**, if applicable.
+- **Account Linking Notice**: By linking Telegram accounts to this bot, you grant the bot and its admins access to those accounts. **Only link Telegram accounts that do not have access to funds or trading bots**, if applicable.
 Do not link personal or sensitive accounts that you do not wish to share.

 ### Customization